coatless/quarto-webr/README.md

 This warning does not prevent or impact the ability of the `webr` filter to function.
 Though, we would like to address it at some point since it is not aesthetically pleasing.

 ## Acknowledgements

 We appreciate the early testing feedback from [Eli E. Holmes](https://eeholmes.github.io/) and [Bob Rudis](https://rud.is/).

+We also appreciate the Quarto team assisting with [setting up a new code cell type](https://github.com/quarto-dev/quarto-cli/discussions/4761#discussioncomment-5336636).

 This repository builds ontop of the initial proof of concept for a standalone Quarto HTML document in: